 Each year, the Looking Glass Foundation awards $15,000 in scholarships to BC residents who have received or are currently receiving treatment for an eating disorder.
 More details about our 2018 scholarships will be posted in March.

-Last year, the Looking Glass Foundation Scholarship Committee received so many compelling scholarship applications, all from inspiring young people with dreams for furthering their education.
+This year, the Looking Glass Foundation Scholarship Committee received so many compelling scholarship applications, all from inspiring young people with dreams for furthering their education.
 It truly was a difficult choice.
 (It was so difficult that, with the help of a generous anonymous donor, we even added an additional scholarship!)
-With heartfelt appreciation and best wishes for all our applicants, we are delighted to congratulate our Rise Above, Pursue Your Passion, and Persevere Scholarship Winners for 2016.
+With heartfelt appreciation and best wishes for all our applicants, we are delighted to congratulate our Rise Above, Pursue Your Passion, and Persevere Scholarship Winners for 2017.

 Rise Above – In honour of Jeff and Sonia Hayes the Looking Glass Foundation awards this scholarship to someone who is making a difference through community service and leadership.